lightninglabs/docs.lightning.engineering/lightning-network-tools/taproot-assets/universes.md

 # Universes

+## What are universes?

+The Taproot Assets protocol strives to minimize the data that needs to be stored publicly in the bitcoin blockchain.
+This is done by design in order to increase bitcoin's scalability, improve privacy, and reduce the cost of using Taproot Assets.
+However, some of the proof data that is not stored on the bitcoin blockchain needs to be used by those interacting with Taproot Assets.
+Universes are a datastore that allows users to publish proofs that are generated and allows others to fetch the proofs that they need to validate.
+For more information see <a href="#docs-internal-guid-81622115-7fff-548d-5594-a7c4b43b97b3" id="docs-internal-guid-81622115-7fff-548d-5594-a7c4b43b97b3"></a> .

 ## Running a universe <a href="#docs-internal-guid-a793947b-7fff-5e06-ddbf-f64bd25da85f" id="docs-internal-guid-a793947b-7fff-5e06-ddbf-f64bd25da85f"></a>

 Running a universe is as simple as running `tapd` and amending your configuration file.
-To run a universe, set your instance to listen on the RPC port (10029) and ensure this port is open on your machine.
+To run a universe, set your instance to listen on the gRPC TCP port (10029) and/or REST TCP port (8089).
+If necessary, ensure this port is open on your machine's firewall.
 Being publicly reachable is not a requirement for a universe, however.
 Your universe may only serve resources on a private network, or be otherwise restricted.
+Note, public universe RPC calls use the same gRPC and REST TCP ports as all other `tapd` RPC calls, the public universe RPC calls just don't require authentication with a macaroon to receive a response.

 Sample`tapd.conf` file:

 `rpclisten=0.0.0.0:10029`\
+`restlisten=0.0.0.0:8089`\
 `allow-public-uni-proof-courier=true`\
 `allow-public-stats=true`\
 `universe.public-access=rw`